BU-Spark/ml-spare-it-contamination/5.Deployment/README.md

 <img width="356" alt="Screenshot 2024-12-03 at 9 16 26 AM" src="https://github.com/user-attachments/assets/1cf23ceb-6c1e-4dca-99f6-cbb98b39ae65">

-This model achieves 0.598 mAP@50, although we are careful not to directly compare it to the models trained during the POC phase because we also used an improved version of the validation dataset which is outlined in `4.POC/spare-it-segmentation-model.ipynb`.
+This model achieves 0.598 mAP@50, although we are careful not to directly compare it to the models trained during the POC phase because we also used an improved version of the validation dataset for this model the details of which are outlined in `4.POC/spare-it-segmentation-model.ipynb`.